input-output-hk/mantis/README.md

 This version has been tested on recent versions of Windows and macOS

 The Daedalus bundle contains a JVM, so no pre installed jvm is required.
-This makes it easier to install than the command line version.
+This make it easier to install compared to the command line version.

 ### Status - Release Candidate 1